weinzbw/EECS-581-Final-Project/Sprint4/accounting.md

 11/16/24 - 2.5h

-* Initialized sprint 3, fixe sprint 2 bugs, refactored some code to avoid using "global"
+* Initialized sprint 3, fixed sprint 2 bugs, refactored some code to avoid using "global"

 11/23/24 - 2.5h

-* Added Computer from main.py to frontroom.py and added save handling to startscreen to be passed to the game
+* Added Computer from main.py to frontroom.py
+* Added save handling to startscreen to be passed to the game
 * Added Mick's pause menu to helper.py

 11/24/24 - 3h

 * Added animation to title
 * Added Sam's chess fix
-* Connected all the rooms, ensured saving and the pause menu still worked
+* Connected all the rooms
+* Ensured saving and the pause menu still worked

 11/27/2024 - .5h